akoregan/vcf-vep-annotation-pipeline/README.md

 ### Introduction
 This repository implements a variant annotation pipeline built around the Ensembl Variant Effect Predictor (VEP), with attention to a specific design question raised by the input data: how to handle a VCF whose two sample columns turn out not to be independent samples.
 The pipeline was developed against the given dataset, **input_vcf_data.vcf**, which features two sample columns labeled _normal_ and _vaf5_, with no accompanying documentation about their relationship.
 Inspection of the data using the **compare_samples.sh** script shows that the sample genotypes are the same across 99.97% of variants and ~75% of sample "FORMAT" columns are entirely identical.
 These and other descriptive statistics, along with the sample naming, suggest these are paired outputs from the same source, with *vaf5* representing a particular VAF sensitivity threshold and *normal* representing a standard tier.

 This pipeline writes a separate CSV for each sample to preserve the distinction between the two analytical views.
 As it stands, it omits MAF from the output as it is a population-level metric that requires multiple independent samples.
 This pipeline uses VEP's --pick parameter, which selects a single canonical transcript per variant according to VEP's pick order.
-This yields a flat, easy-to-filter output at the cost of discarding alternative transcript annotations and regulatory predictions; for clinical or research workflows requiring all transcript-level effects, --pick should be removed and the pipeline updated to emit one row per (variant, transcript) pair.
+This yields a flat, easy-to-filter output at the cost of discarding alternative transcript annotations and regulatory predictions; for clinical or research workflows requiring all transcript-level effects, --pick should be removed and the pipeline updated to emit one row per variant-transcript pair.

 The CSV output functions as a precursor for several downstream analytical functions, including: